Corgi-IT/mollie-ES6/README.md

 # Mollie ES6 API client for Node.js #
 Mollie API made ready for ES6 usage.

-*You can see a list of implemented functions at the bottom.*
-*Till Version 1.0.0, this is WIP*

 ## Requirements ##
 To use the Mollie API client, the following things are required: